emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.lchmod(path, mode)

-	Identical to :ref:`FS.chmod`.
+	Identical to :js:func:`FS.chmod`.
 However, if ``path`` is a symbolic link then the mode will be set on the link itself, not the file that it links to.

 	:param string path: Path of the target file.
 	:param int mode: **HamishW**.